 The site currently houses temporary modular homesat a development named PLACE, approved in 2014 and installed in 2016.
 It gained much media attention at the time.
 Lewisham’s Cabinet and Mayor have two options before them at a meeting tomorrow, either “deliver a comprehensive scheme delivering circa 232 homes or to retain the PLACE building and deliver circa 69 new homes to the rear of the site.”

 According to Lewisham Council: “The average cost to the Council for a 2 bed household in Nightly Paid (Temporary Accommodation paid on a nightly, rather than weekly or monthly) accommodation is £6.9k per year.

 PLACE showed how much each new social home can save an authority.
-However, despite the clear benefits of additional social homes both for those in need and taxpayers, Lewisham Council’s Cabinet are now being advised to approve plans to retain the temporary housing and only build to the rear which could provide as little as 48 additional social rent homes in total, or 93 social homes and zero homes of other tenures to cross-subsidise.
+However, despite clear benefits of additional social homes both for those in need and taxpayers Lewisham Council’s cabinet are now being advised to approve plans to retain temporary housing and only build to the rear which could provide as little as 48 additional social rent homes in total.

 The report states fewer social homes by retaining the building: “If PLACE is to be retained and the new homes are to be built around it, including the nursery site, current proposals are that circa 69 new homes could be delivered – a reduction of 70% against the opportunity presented through either relocation or demolition.”